 (4) The SOS shall list the contests partially or fully contained within the jurisdiction of each county that is conducting an RLA, except for statewide contests, in any order on a separate list for each county.
+The SOS shall list these contests in sequential integers starting with one.

+(4.1) Each of the contests in the jurisdiction shall be weighted according to the fraction of voters who are registered to vote in the contest divided by the total number of voters in the jurisdiction, combined with 100% minus the margin.
+Thus for a contest that includes half the voters in the county, and with a margin of 10%, the weighting factor is 50% * 90% = 45%.

-The SOS shall list these contests in sequential integers starting with one.(5) The SOS shall select one statewide contest to be used by all counties.
-The SOS shall select the contests partially or fully contained in each county, excluding statewide contests, separately for each county.
+(5) The SOS shall select one statewide contest to be used by all counties.
+The SOS shall select the contests partially or fully contained in each county, excluding statewide contests, separately for each county

+(5.1) In addition, the five most contested (tightest margin) congressional districts will be audited.